OktaEdu/es-delivery-platform/lab-guide/module5.md

 🎯 **Objective:**   Develop your own page using the Okta Sign-In widget.

-🎬 **Scenario**    Okta Ice decided to implement their own sign-in page to Okts.
+🎬 **Scenario**    Okta Ice decided to implement their own sign-in page to Okta.

 ⏱️ **Duration:**     15 minutes